tsotimus/monkko/packages/orm/README.md

 # @monkko/orm

-The goal is for this package to provide a new fresh ORM for MongoDB.
+A new modern MongoDB ORM for TypeScript.

+Read the docs [here](https://monkko.com) for more information.

 Core features: